 Some song titles can be pretty obscure, or not quite fit the song.
 Would you ever guess that James Brown classic you all know was not called I Feel Good – even though he says the phrase approximately 100 times?
 Nope, it's I Got You (I Feel Good).

 Before the internet and search engines existed, to find a song you had to go to a record shop and ask another human if they knew what a certain song was and, as we know, humans are useless.
 Cher's Number 1 cover from 1991, for example – The Shoop Shoop Song (It’s in His Kiss) – may have got its title because its original songwriters probably reckoned one half of the record buying public would latch on to all those shoops, while the other would remember the bit about his kiss (that's where it is, after all).
 Another, more modern example would be Beyoncé's engagement/tight jeans anthem Single Ladies (Put a Ring on It).

 Longer titles that need cutting down to size

 Sometimes brackets serve to tell you it's OK to shorten a song's title.
 Songs that start off with titles that are a bit of a mouthful, but would still make sense if you cut them down, usually get the parentheses treatment.
-(Everything I Do) I Do It For You, (Is This The Way To) Amarillo and (I’ve Had) The Time of My Life are all recognisable without them.
+(Everything I Do) I Do It For You, (Is This The Way To) Amarillo, (I’ve Had) The Time of My Life, and The 1975's It's Not Living (If It's Not With you) are all recognisable without them.
 Even the very first million-selling single can't escape them – its full title is (We're Gonna) Rock Around The Clock.
 Seriously!